 Commonwealth Access (Core)

-During the performance of the Contract, the Contractor shall, at the Commonwealth's request (acting reasonably), provide the Commonwealth Representative, and any person authorised by the Commonwealth Representative, with timely and sufficient access to its premises, records or accounts relevant to the Contract.
-The Commonwealth and its nominees may copy any records or accounts relevant to the Contract and retain or use these records or accounts for the purposes of this clause.
+During the performance of the Contract, the Contractor shall, subject to the Commonwealth giving five Working Days' prior notice to the Contractor, provide the Commonwealth Representative, and any person authorised by the Commonwealth Representative, with access to its premises, records and accounts for any purpose related to the Contract.
+The Commonwealth may copy any records or accounts for such purposes.

 Without limiting clauses 11.6.1 and 11.6.3, the Contractor acknowledges and agrees that: